lkacz/PocketLabApp/OnlineProtocolEditor/content/manual.md

 -   **Layout:** Adjust typography, button colors, and alignment in the Layout dialog.
 Use the restore defaults action if styling becomes inconsistent.
 -   **Sounds:** Configure alarm tones or mute them in the Sounds dialog.
 Timer commands will reuse the selected audio.
 -   **Facilitator tips:** Tap the app title seven times to unlock developer tools.
 Long-press it to disable developer mode.
--   **Protocol hygiene:** Use descriptive label names, and test branching paths with the tutorial or demo protocol before collecting data.

 [Back to top ↑](#top)